faizilham/msc-thesis/main/ch4_simple_model.typ

   &S_"RV" &&= "MapLat"("Ref" -> (R, O))
 $

-We then define the constraint functions $evalbracket("_") &&: "Node" -> S_"RV"$.
+We then define the transfer functions $evalbracket("_") &&: "Node" -> S_"RV"$.
 For convenience, we also use the notations $sp, rpe(x),$ and $ope(x)$, defined as  $sp = evalentry(p)$ and $(rpe(x), ope(x)) = sp(x)$.
-First we set the pre-execution constraints at function start.
+First we set the pre-execution state at the function's starting node.
 For the reachable values, any non-construction expressions and variables are mapped to empty set, while construction calls are mapped to the singleton set of itself.
 No constructions are occluded at the beginning.
 $
   &evalentry(mono("start")) &&= { e |-> (emptyset, emptyset) | e in "Ref" without "Cons" } union {f |-> ({f}, emptyset) | f in "Cons"} \
   &evalentry(p) &&= join.big_(q in "pred"(p)) evalexit(q) \
 $

-As for the post-execution constraints, there are four main cases, which are construction calls, variable access expressions, variable declarations, and assignments.
+As for the post-execution transfer functions, there are four main cases, which are construction calls, variable access expressions, variable declarations, and assignments.

 $
   &evalexit(mono("p:" lbl(e) = lbl(f)())) &&= sp[e |-> ({f}, emptyset) | f in "Cons"]\